ReflectionHLE/ReflectionHLE/README.md

 ------------------------

 There are two ways in which game controllers can be used in each game:
 A classic controller scheme, and a modern one.
 The latter is currently the default.

-Following here is an explanation why do these schemes exist (either as an experimental feature or not), and why should these be considered "alternative":
-- Back in the beginning of the 90s, the various Keen and Catacomb titles were originally released with support for 2-button joysticks.
-This is related to limitations of the game port connector found in various IBM PCs and compatible setups.
-A little bit later releases of Keen 4-6 were also made available, with support for the Gravis PC GamePad, including all of its 4 buttons.
-- In all releases, though, it was assumed a keyboard is present for various purposes (like text input).
-While a joystick could be used as an alternative for gameplay, the keyboard was practically a mandatory input device.
-- More advanced game controllers were later released.
-Initially with game port connectors, they were later substituted with USB controllers.
-Game controllers also became closer in layouts and features to the gamepads commonly used with various gaming consoles.
-- However, one thing didn't change.
-There wasn't a standard layout for game controllers that programmers could depend on with the PCs, the way it's been done with keyboards and mice for many years.
-For instance, two gamepads may look similar, with each of them having a d-pad, but one may report the d-pad to be be a pair of analog axes (same as analog stick), while the other gamepad reports it as four digital buttons.
-- Hence, while keyboards and mice have generally been usable "out of the box" with PCs for many years, and the same applies to game controllers for consoles, this cannot be said about game controllers for PCs, at least for some time.
-- At some later point, Microsoft introduced XInput, making it possible to easily use Xbox 360 controllers with PC games, as well as other XInput-capable controllers.
-As a side-effect, they defined a standard game controller layout for PCs.
-- The same cannot be said about other, non-XInput capable controllers, though.
-The lack of a standard layout still applies to them.
-Hence, a mapping table is required if one wants to map each such controller's layout to some common layout, so it can be used "out of the box".
-- The SDL_GameController API from SDL2 was created to do exactly that, with support for multiple platforms.
-This is basically a wrapper over the earlier SDL_Joystick API, with the wrapper itself doing the mapping above.
-- The modern controller scheme takes advantage of this API for a more straightforward controller support.
-In addition, while the keyboard was mandatory back in the days, various functionalities that originally required a keyboard are now accessible from game controllers using this scheme.
+Following is a short explanation for the presence of these two schemes:

+- The classic controller scheme is used to (somewhat) mimic the behaviors of the original DOS versions of the games.
+These versions have basic support for 2-buttons joysticks, which are vastly different from a lot of the game controllers in use these days, and have great limitations.
+In particular, there is often the need to go through a process called "calibration", and a separate keyboard is still required for various purposes (e.g., text input).
+Other games, like Wolfenstein 3D and later releases of Keen 4-6, also have support for all 4 buttons of the Gravis PC GamePad, but there are still clear limits.
+- The modern controller scheme is a better fit for various game controllers used these days, with an emphasis on the Xbox 360 controller layout.
+It makes it possible to exclusively use such a controller, with no other input device (like a keyboard) required.
+There are still some limitations, though.
+Look for "Limitations" below for details.

+Note that with the modern scheme, each of the games will behave like there are 0 joysticks.
+Instead, keyboard/mouse emulation is used behind the scenes.

 ---------------------------------------
 Classic controller scheme - Limitations